kilowhat/kilowhat.net/_extensions/formulaire.md

 Most other Flarum extensions should be compatible.

 As time goes on this section will be filled with any extension that could be incompatible.

+By default, private discussions created by the FriendsOfFlarum Byobu extension are treated just like any other discussion, meaning global discussion fields (not tag-scoped) will be available and enforced on those discussions as well.
+A setting is available in the admin panel to prevent Byobu discussions from inheriting the fields.
+There is currently no way to have fields exclusively for private discussions, but this feature could be implemented if there is interest.

 ## Installation